syall/ExtensionTrial1/README.md

 There are several options, which are adding 1, 5, 10, 30, or 60 minutes, to reach the desired time to count down.

+When the alarm sounds, it will keep stacking on an mp3 called BURNT RICE.

+This will drive one insane, making the test taker (or whatever victim) close the app and conclude the session!

-To use this, do this (only on Chrome and having a git)...
+To use this, do this in Chrome only (with git installed)...
 - Use the command line:
 >$ git clone https://github.com/syall/ExtensionTrial1.git
 - After that, go to the Extensions options in the Chrome browser